JUSTICE NOMA GURICH

 On February 15, 2011, Justice Noma Gurich became the 90th person since statehood (1907) to serve as a full time justice on the Supreme Court of Oklahoma, and only the third woman justice in over 100 years.

-Justice Gurich has been elected by her constituents five times—the first being in 1998, when she was overwhelmingly elected to continue serving as a District Judge in Oklahoma County.
+Justice Gurich has been elected by voters in Oklahoma six times—the first being in 1998, when she was overwhelmingly elected to continue serving as a District Judge in Oklahoma County.
 She continued to serve as a District Judge and she was re-elected without opposition in 2002, 2006 and in 2010.
-In 2012, in her first state wide election while serving as a Supreme Court Justice, she was retained by over 66% of the voters.
-Justice Gurich is currently serving as Vice Chief Justice.
+As a member of the Supreme Court, Justice Gurich has been on the ballot for two elections: In 2012 and 2018.
+She was retained in office with a state wide vote of over 65%.
+Justice Gurich served as Vice Chief Justice in 2017-2018.

 The Supreme Court is the administrative head of the judicial system in the state of Oklahoma.
 The Oklahoma Supreme Court is the only constitutionally protected court in the state of Oklahoma.
 Section 4 of Article VII of the Oklahoma Constitution outlines the jurisdiction of the Supreme Court of Oklahoma.
 The Supreme Court has both original and appellate jurisdiction.
 It is responsible for all appellate decisions except for felony and misdemeanor cases which are directly appealed to the Court of Criminal Appeals.
 Cases may be retained by the Supreme Court or assigned to the intermediate Court of Civil Appeals.
 After decision by the Court of Civil Appeals, the Supreme Court has only discretionary review.